aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Enemy features.md

 ## `eventonfall`
 This feature allows to trigger an [EventDialogue](../Battle%20flow/EventDialogue.md) when the enemy party member drops.

-When set to any non negative value, whenever [CalculateBaseDamage](../Damage%20pipeline/CalculateBaseDamage.md) detects that the enemy party memeber should be dropped, it not do the drop as it would have normally.
+When set to any non negative value, whenever [CalculateBaseDamage](../Damage%20pipeline/CalculateBaseDamage.md) detects that the enemy party memeber should be dropped, it won't do it as it would have normally.
 Instead, it will set `calleventnext` to `eventonfall` which has the effect that on the next [CheckEvent](../Battle%20flow/Update%20flows/Controlled%20flow.md), the [EventDialogue](../Battle%20flow/EventDialogue.md) whose id was `eventonfall` will be triggered.

 ## `moves`
 The value of this field determines the base amount of actor turn an enemy is allowed to have per main turn.